alexanderneville/docs/ai/regression.md

 to the _learning rate_ $\alpha$.
-If the loss represents how poor the current model is on a training example, the learning process should **minimise** this loss and hence the term _gradient descent_ is preffered over hill-climbing.
+If the loss represents how poor the current model is on a training example, the learning process should **minimise** this loss and hence the term _gradient descent_ is preferred over hill-climbing.

-Where $\mathbf{w}$ is the vector of weights as before, the gradient descent algorithm updates each weight by taking the partial derivative of the losss function $L$ with respect to that weight for each point
+Where $\mathbf{w}$ is the vector of weights as before, the gradient descent algorithm updates each weight by taking the partial derivative of the loss function $L$ with respect to that weight for each point
 $x$.

 $$w_i \leftarrow w_i - \alpha \frac{\delta}{\delta w_i}L(x)$$